Michael Hussey: Tests

-On being moved down the order, Hussey proved invaluable to the Australian team, often building impressive partnerships with the tail-end batsmen, the most impressive being a 107-run 10th-wicket partnership with Glenn McGrath in the second Test in South Africa's 2005–06 tour of Australia.
+On being moved down the order, Hussey proved invaluable to the Australian team, often building impressive partnerships with the tail-end batsmen, the most impressive being a 107-run 10th-wicket partnership with Glenn McGrath in the second Test of South Africa's 2005–06 tour of Australia, where Hussey would make 122.
 Hussey continued his remarkable batting with tail-enders against Bangladesh in their Spring 2006 2-Test series when he and Jason Gillespie (as a nightwatchman) put together a 320-run partnership, with Hussey making a then career-best 182.

 On 18 April 2006 Hussey set a record as the fastest player in terms of time to reach 1,000 Test runs.
 He reached the milestone in just 166 days.
 Hussey was also the fastest player to reach the top 10 of the LG ICC cricket ratings.
-He maintained an exceptional average of 105.25 in the 2006–07 Ashes series, which Australia won 5–0.

-In the second Test of the 2006–07 Ashes, Hussey made 91 before he was bowled (playing on) by Matthew Hoggard and fell nine runs short of his fifth Test century.
+In the second Test of the 2006–07 Ashes, known affectionately as "Amazing Adelaide" due to Australia's improbable victory, Hussey made 91 before he was bowled (playing on) by Matthew Hoggard.
 In the second innings Australia was chasing 168 off 35 overs for victory for a chance to go 2–0 up in the series.
 After the fall of two early wickets, Ponting and Hussey, who was promoted to No. 4 instead of Damien Martyn, formed a steady partnership to guide Australia to victory.
 Ponting fell on 49 but the battle was well over.
 Hussey scored the winning runs and made 61 not out from 66 balls.
 His partner, Michael Clarke, scored 21 not out.

-On 16 December Hussey scored 103 runs off 156 balls—his fifth Test century—on the third day of the third match of the series at the WACA Ground in Perth.
+On 16 December Hussey scored 103 runs off 156 balls—his fifth Test century—on the third day of the third match of the series at the WACA Ground in Perth, his home ground.
+He maintained an exceptional average of 105.25 in the 2006–07 Ashes series, which Australia won 5–0.
 On 6 January 2007 after Australia's 5–0 Ashes whitewash, Justin Langer anointed Hussey to be the next leader of the team's victory song Under the Southern Cross I Stand.

-In the first Test of the Warne-Muralidaran Trophy against Sri Lanka, Hussey scored his sixth Test century with a score of 133 runs off 249 balls.
+In the First Test against Sri Lanka at the Gabba, Hussey scored his sixth Test century with a score of 133 runs off 249 balls.
 He was also part of a record-breaking fourth-wicket partnership with Clarke.
 Their 245-run partnership is the third-highest partnership for Australia against Sri Lanka in Test matches.
-In the following match of the Warne-Muralitharan Trophy, Hussey scored his seventh Test century with a score of 132 and following it up in the second innings with 34 not out.
+In the following match of the Warne-Muralidaran Trophy, Hussey scored his seventh Test century with a score of 132 and following it up in the second innings with 34 not out.